 Employers must be flexible when faced with an employee who needs medical leave as an accommodation.
 If employers have black and white policies that fail to consider the burden caused by the additional medical leave, those policies likely violate the ADA and the employees’ right to medical leave.

-If you have questions about your legal right to medical leave, then you should speak with an Ohio discrimination attorney immediately who is experienced in handling ADA cases.
+If you have questions about your legal right to medical leave, then you should speak with our Ohio discrimination attorneys immediately who are experienced in handling ADA cases.
 Our firm prides itself on protecting employees’ right to medical leave by challenging policies which violate the ADA.
 We have assisted employees in all stages of their requests for medical leave.

-Call our office today at 1-614-949-1181 to speak with an Ohio disability discrimination lawyer for a FREE consultation about your employer’s medical leave policies or any discipline you have received because of your medical-related absences.
+Call our office today at 1-614-949-1181 to speak with Ohio disability discrimination lawyers for a FREE consultation about your employer’s medical leave policies or any discipline you have received because of your medical-related absences.
 EEOC guidance regarding employees’ right to medical leave under ADA